Dwight D. Opperman Professor of Law; Director, Center for Labor, New York University School of Law

 As president and co-founder of I4AW, Vinnie is a trusted source and respected thought leader to labor policy experts across the country—he provides intellectual acuity and policy innovation to the worker freedom message.
 He served on the U.S. Department of Labor Transition Team for both Trump Administrations (2016-2017 and 2024-2025) and served in the George W. Bush Administration’s Department of Labor (2008-2009).
 Additionally, he was a presidential appointee to the Federal Service Impasses Panel (2017-2021).
 He has advised senators and congressmen on a multitude of labor-related issues, and has testified numerous times before Congress and state legislatures.
 He has also worked as director of labor policy at the Mackinac Center for Public Policy and currently serves as a senior policy advisor.
 Vernuccio has held advisory roles for a multitude of free market organizations such as the State Policy Network, Competitive Enterprise Institute, and others.

-Thomas Beck is currently Senior Adviser to Littler Mendelson’s Workplace Policy Institute.
-Previously, he spent 13 years as Vice President, Labor and Employee Relations for HCA Healthcare, the largest healthcare system in the United States, with approximately 300,000 employees, 36,000 of whom are represented by labor unions.
+Thomas Beck was appointed as a member of the Federal Service Impasses Panel (FSIP) on July 9, 2026.
+Previously, he was Senior Adviser to Littler Mendelson’s Workplace Policy Institute.
+He spent 13 years as Vice President, Labor and Employee Relations for HCA Healthcare, the largest healthcare system in the United States, with approximately 300,000 employees, 36,000 of whom are represented by labor unions.
 Before joining HCA, he served for four years as a Member of the Federal Labor Relations Authority, having been appointed to the agency and designated as its Chairman by President George W. Bush.
 Prior to his time at the FLRA, Thomas was a partner with global law firm Jones Day, where he practiced primarily labor and employment law for 16 years.
 During his time with Jones Day, Thomas counseled large employers in the telecommunications, manufacturing, healthcare, retail, and transportation sectors on collective bargaining and other labor relations matters.

 Thomas handled the “labor portfolio” in both Trump presidential transitions, which included advising on workplace policy and recommending to the president-elect individuals to serve in senior leadership at the Department of Labor, National Labor Relations Board, Equal Employment Opportunity Commission, and Occupational Safety and Health Review Commission.